Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 Kubernetes is an open source coantiner orchestration environment.
 On top of it maany comapny have made their own distribution like AKS(Azure kubernetes service), GKE(google kubernetes engine), EKS( elastic kubernetes service), openshift, etc.

+**Architecture:**

+**ECS Cluster:** The foundation of ECS architecture.
+It's a logical grouping of container instances (EC2 instances or Fargate tasks) that you manage.

+**Container Instances:** These are EC2 instances or AWS Fargate tasks that host your containers.
+ECS can launch and manage containers on these instances.

+**Task Definition:** Defines parameters for your application, including which Docker images to use, CPU and memory requirements, networking configuration, etc.

+**Service:** Defines how many instances of a task definition should run and maintain in an ECS cluster.
+It ensures that the desired number of tasks are running and handles scaling, rolling updates, etc.

+**Container Registry (e.g., Amazon ECR):** Stores your Docker images, making them accessible to ECS.

+**How it Works:**

+**Create a Cluster:** Start by creating an ECS cluster.
+You can do this through the AWS Management Console, CLI, or SDK.

+**Define Task Definitions:** Write task definitions specifying the containers, their configurations, networking, and storage requirements.

+**Create a Service:** Define a service within your cluster based on your task definition.
+The service will maintain a specified number of instances of your task definition, handle scaling, and manage updates.

+**Containerize Your Application:** Dockerize your application if it's not already containerized.
+This involves creating a Dockerfile and building a Docker image.

+**Store Docker Image:** Store your Docker image in a container registry, such as Amazon ECR.
+Make sure your ECS cluster has permissions to access this registry.

+**Run Tasks:** Launch tasks or services based on your task definitions within your ECS cluster.
+ECS will schedule these tasks on available container instances.

+**Monitor and Manage:** Monitor the performance of your containers, manage scaling policies, and handle any necessary updates or maintenance tasks.

+**Integrate with Other AWS Services:** ECS integrates with other AWS services like ELB (Elastic Load Balancing) for distributing incoming traffic, CloudWatch for monitoring and logging, IAM for security, and more.